mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ### Ticket creation

-When submitting a Support Ticket to the Mattermost Support Team we recommend that you use the ‘Submit a Request’ option from with the Support Portal.
-This will ensure that we get the required information from you.
+When you submit a Support Ticket to the Mattermost Support Team, you can use **Submit a Request** in the Support Portal.
+This ensures that we get the information we need to assist you.

 ### Support ticket request form